Thomas the Twin

 Prayer

-Blessed are you, LORD our God, King of the universe; for you strengthened your apostle Thomas with firm and sure faith in your Son's resurrection.
-Grant us so perfectly and without a doubt to believe in Jesus the Messiah, our Lord and our God, that our faith may never be found wanting in your sight; through him who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of heaven and earth!
+You led your apostle Thomas from doubt to firm belief in your Son's resurrection.
+Lead us in the same way, so that we may move from uncertainty to unwavering faith in our Lord and our God, standing firm in your sight.
+We pray this through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Bibliography

 Bard, Mitchell G. "King Solomon."
-Jewish Virtual Library.
-Chevy Chase, MD: American–Israeli Cooperative Enterprise. https://www.jewishvirtuallibrary.org/king-solomon.
+Jewish Virtual Library. link.

 Hurtado, Larry W. Lord Jesus Christ: Devotion to Jesus in Earliest Christianity.
 Grand Rapids: Eerdmans, 2003.